Credit Card Processing Fees And 5 Ways To Avoid Them In 2021

 Flat-rate pricing.
 This method bundles the processor’s markup with credit card interchange rates, creating one flat fee that’s applied to all transactions.
 It makes processing fees easier to understand, though merchants typically end up paying rates that are higher than the average interchange.

 Subscription-based pricing.
 With subscription-based pricing, you’re charged a flat monthly fee in exchange for access to the direct cost of interchange.
-Rather than marking up your per-transaction fees, the provider simply charges a predictable subscription rate, so you get to keep more of your profits.
+Rather than marking up your per-transaction fees, the provider you get the direct wholesale cost of interchange (what the banks charge) plus a small, transparent per-transaction fee, with $0 percentage markup.

 Other factors to consider:

 Credit card surcharging is the practice of passing on credit card processing fees to the customer.
 This works by tacking on a surcharge to any transaction that’s paid for using a credit card.
-For example, if you decide to add a 3.5% surcharge, then a $10 purchase would ultimately cost the customer $10.35 because of the additional 3.5%.
+For example, if you add a 3% surcharge, a $10 purchase would cost the customer $10.30.

 Cash discounts, on the other hand, enable shoppers to save money when they choose to pay with cash.
 You’ll need to decide on a cash discount rate and apply that to your cash transactions.